 First, you create a Word template that you will use to create letters to customers that qualify for a discount.
 To create the template, you add mail merge fields for displaying data that is extracted from Dynamics NAV that you want included in the customer letter, such as the customer's name, contact, and total sales.

 You will create and save the template on the computer running the Microsoft Dynamics NAV Windows client, because you will configure the automation object to run on the client.

 To create the template

-In Word 2007, on the Insert tab, in the Text group, click Quick Parts, and then click Field.
+Choose where you want to insert the fields.
+Then, on the Insert tab, in the Text group, choose Quick Parts, and then choose Field.

 In the Categories list, select Mail Merge.